altamkp/GodotEx/docs/docs/GodotEx.Async/AsyncExtensions.md

 await timer.TimeoutAsync();
 ```

-Some special types like `Tween` also provides asynchronous methods like `Tween.TweenPropertyAsync(GodotObject, NodePath, Variant, float)` and `Tween.TweenMethodAsync(GodotObject, StringName, Variant, float)` which have the exact signatures as the original synchronous methods.
+Some special types like `Tween` also provides asynchronous methods like `tween.TweenPropertyAsync(...)` and `tween.TweenMethodAsync(...)` which have the exact signatures as the original synchronous methods.